You have a craving for cookies and feel like getting creative in the kitchen. There is only one problem—no rolling pin. It’s time to go shopping!

 Fox Run Marble Rolling Pin with Wood Base

 This 10-inch marble rolling in by Fox Run is constructed from of beautiful and durable marble.
 The marble is naturally cool and non-stick, which is great for cookie dough.
 The handles and resting base are constructed from smooth wood.
-At almost 5 lbs, the hefty weight helps to easily spread the dough.
+At almost 5 lbs, the hefty weight helps to easily spread and flatten the dough.

 You can choose from white, green, or black marble.
 To clean, hand-wash with a mild detergent.